Rochester's Victoria Brewery (Ottawa), 1829-1900 (Part 1: 1829-65)

 Could John Sr. have continuously operated his initial brewery through the 1830s and to at least 1842 on Steamboat Landing?
 It's possible.
 More likely, he operated it there for a short period starting in 1829, and then quickly turned his main focus to his meat business.

-Early on, John Sr. acquired land in and around what would become Rochesterville, anchored at the present-day (would-be) intersection of Rochester and Albert Streets – between Booth and Preston Streets – on the southern edge of Ottawa's Lebreton Flats.
+Early on, John Sr. acquired land in and around what would become Rochesterville, anchored on the south-west corner of the present-day (would-be) intersection of Rochester and Albert Streets – between Booth and Preston Streets – on the southern edge of Ottawa's Lebreton Flats.

 Could the original brewery have operated on this property?
 Of the three known possible locations, it's the least likely, as James started up his iteration of the familly brewery rather on nearby Victoria Island, from whence the “Victoria Brewery” got its name.
 (Had there been existing facilities on the familly land, James surely would have re-started the brewery there.)

-Officially launching in 1847, James initially ran the brewery to 1856, when John Jr. took over for a spell.
+Officially launching in 1847, James initially ran the brewery to about 1858, when John Jr. took over for a spell.

 Victoria Brewery ad.
-[Grand Trunk Railway gazetteer, commercial advertiser and business directory, 1862-63] (Richmond Rd. used to extend all the way east to Lebreton Flats.)
+[Grand Trunk Railway gazetteer, commercial advertiser and business directory, 1862-63] (Richmond Rd. used to extend all the way east to Lebreton Flats, where the brewery was situated.)

 (Transcribed from) Ottawa Journal – Feb.
 7, 1931.